scottish-government-design-system/page-blocks/README.md

 #### Import Sass files

-To import the Sass into your project's Sass use:
+If you already are using the Scottish Government Design System in your project then you only need to import the additional Sass for content blocks.
+To import the content block Sass into your project's Sass use:

 ```
-@import "/path/to/node_modules/@scottish-government-design-system/content-blocks/src/all-content-blocks";
+@import "/path/to/node_modules/@scottish-government-design-system/content-blocks/src/content-blocks/all-content-blocks";
 ```
 **This must be imported after the Scottish Government Design System Sass.**

 #### Build production files

-These are the optimised CSS assets that can be included in your project.
-**This also includes the Scottish Government Design System CSS in the generated CSS file, so doesn't need included separately.**
+Alternatively you may wish to generate a single CSS file to include in your project.
+These optimised CSS assets can be included in your project and they include the Scottish Government Design System CSS in the generated CSS files. **You therefore don't need to include the design system separately in your project.**

 Run: